-With economic challenges set to worsen, the new appetite to overcome political obstacles to nuclear energy in Australia is sensible.
-The advent of advanced nuclear technologies has also made the economics of nuclear energy more attractive.
+With the costs of energy and its economic challenges set to continue, the recent appetite (as inferred by this inquiry and Federal and NSW inquiries) to overcome political obstacles to nuclear energy in Australia is sensible.

+The advent of advanced nuclear technologies has made the economics of nuclear energy more attractive.

 Both of these factors are explored in the AWU's submission to the federal government's inquiry into nuclear prohibition (see Appendix A).